 A low-FODMAP diet can help you discover which foods are triggering your gas, bloating or Irritable Bowel Syndrome symptoms.
 That’s a good thing!
 But it may also lead to constipation due to a lower fiber intake.

 A FODMAP-friendly fiber supplement, such as Regular Girl, can help.
 According to Regular Girl Registered Dietitian Nutritionist Derek Timm, “Some fiber supplements are high in FODMAPs.
-Fiber supplements containing inulin, GOS, wheat dextrin and IMOs; are all ingredients which should be avoided by those looking to reduce FODMAPs in their diet.”
+Fiber supplements containing inulin, FOS, GOS and IMOs; are all ingredients which should be avoided by those looking to reduce FODMAPs in their diet.”

 Regular Girl uses clinically proven guar fiber (Sunfiber) as its fiber source.
 It can help address the fiber deficiency, without worsening of symptoms, during the elimination phase of the low-FODMAP dietary program.